wangyu16/macroarchilab/pages/pages-root-folder/index.md

 ---
 <br>

-> Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.  - **Hebrews 13:2**
+> Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.  <cite>Hebrews 13:2</cite>

 ## Research Interests